This tutorial describes the group observation function of Tapestry, which does the following:

 There are options for how you want the multiple observations to behave, which managers can set in the control panel.

 In some Settings, parents may not be happy with their child's photograph being available to other parents, which obviously a multiple observation will allow.
 In this situation it is possible to 'mask' a photograph, so that the detail is not available.
-To do this go to your control panel > Settings > Relatives, and tick the box that begins with 'Hide multiple observation media from relatives'.
+To do this go to your control panel > Settings > Relatives, and tick the box that begins with 'Hide pictures and videos on observations with multiple children.'.

 When that has been selected parents will see this message on observations, rather than any media.